-It is also available across 11 different colors, meaning there should be a dye to suit your own particular hair color.
+It is also available across 11 different colors, meaning there should be a dye to suit your own particular facial hair color.

 Throw in the fact that you can get multiple applications from a single box and you also have a product with very good value for money.

 As a brush based product, it may not be ideal for very large beards, as application time is going to stretch as the mass of beard increases.
 But for shorter to medium length beards, this is a simple, easy to use but highly effective way to hide those gray hairs.

 See the collective opinion of over 1,000 reviews here on Amazon.